IBM/community-automation/ansible/deply-ova-vmware-play/README.md

    - sudo apt-get install ansible
    - sudo apt-get install -y python-pyvmomi

-## Copy deploy_vmware_vars.yml from examples and configure with your values
+## Copy deploy_vmware_vars.yml from examples and configure with your values.
+See comments in file to understand variables you can set.

 ```
 cp examples/deploy_vmware_vars.yml .